 The rankings below are obviously subjective, but it should give you a good idea of which Nikon cameras are better than others for landscape photography.
 Note that I’ve ranked the following cameras by quality and not by price, so depending on your budget, some of the later cameras on the list could easily be the right choice for you.

-By almost every metric, the Nikon Z9 is Nikon’s best, most advanced camera yet.
-Even though it’s primarily geared toward sports and wildlife photographers, the Z9 also has Nikon’s most advanced features for landscape photography.
+By almost every metric, the Nikon Z8 and Nikon Z9 are Nikon’s best, most advanced cameras yet.
+Even though both are primarily geared toward sports and wildlife photographers, they also has Nikon’s most advanced features for landscape photography.

 #2: Nikon Z7 II